FC Zirka Kropyvnytskyi: History

-The club traces its history back to the former Russian sports club Elvorti Yelizavetgrad that was founded in 1911 at the Elvorti Factory.
-The factory was later nationalized with establishment of the Soviet power and changed its name to "Chervona Zirka" (Red Star).
+The club traces its history back to the former sports club Elvorti Yelizavetgrad that was founded in 1911 at the Elvorti Factory owned by Robert Pearce Elworthy.
+Since 1907 the factory had its own football field.

 After start of World War I and the Ukrainian-Soviet War, most sports events in the region were suspended and in 1917 the club dissolved.
 Sports competitions were resumed in Lyzavetghrad in 1921 that saw participation of a team.